Noteworthy Traits

 Resized Images

-Resized images are important because sometimes the main image is giant, and the act of downloading and resizing it can be a lot more difficult than simply seeing that there is an image_small or image_thumb included and grab that directly.
-Including resized images is such an important thing.
+Resized images are important because sometimes the main image is giant, and you only need a thumbnail or small version of the image.
+The act of downloading and resizing it can be a lot more difficult than grabbing the image_small or image_thumb field.

 License

-Similar to adding a license to the files themselves on Arweave, adding a license to the metadata file puts a license on the token, which is a collection of files that each have their own separate licenses.
-It's like a license sandwich or something, licenseception.
+Similar to adding a license to the files themselves on Arweave, adding a license to the metadata file puts a license on the token.
+Token licenses are a level above the files.

 You could put different licenses on different rarities of tokens and then allow for all sorts of creative applications of the token.